xwmx/nb/README.md

 [`nb` notebooks](#-notebooks) can be selected by the user on a per-command basis by prefixing the subcommand name or the note identifier (id, filename, path, or title) with the notebook name followed by a colon.
+This semantic unit is referred to within `nb` as a "selector" and comes in two types: subcommand selectors and identifier selectors.

 Subcommand Selectors: